malin-nilsson/RestaurantBookingApp/README.md

 ## Access admin page

-1. Make sure to use the file - `"admins.json"` - and import to `MongoDB.`
+1. Make sure to use the file - `"admins.json"` - and import to `MongoDB`.

-2. File is located in - `"backend/db/admins.json`
+2. File is located in - `backend/db/admins.json`

 3. Connect to your `MongoDB`